Consular court: China and Japan

 In China and Japan under the "unequal treaties" signed in the mid-19th century many countries established consular courts in cities open to foreign trade (called treaty ports).

 Britain established a fully fledged court system in China and Japan.
 In 1865, the British Supreme Court for China and Japan was established in Shanghai, China as a first instance consular court for cases in the Shanghai region as well as an appellate court for cases heard by consular courts in the rest of China, Japan and, from the 1880s Korea.
 In 1879, a British Court for Japan was established in Yokohama to replace the Kanagawa Consular Court to hear first instance cases for Yokohama region as well as to act as an appellate court for cases from consular courts in other Japanese cities.

 In Japan extraterritoriality came to an end on 4 August 1899 and the British Court for Japan and other consular courts closed soon after that after finalising pending cases.

 There was a right of appeal to the Judicial Committee of the Privy Council in London from the British consular courts.

 In 1906, the United States established the United States Court for China modelled on the British Supreme Court for China and Japan.

-In China, consular courts operated up until the 1940s when extraterritoriality for most nations came to an end then.
+In China, consular courts operated up until the 1940s when extraterritoriality for most nations came to an end.